-Other than the Chief Executive Officer, each of our NEOs has numerous predetermined qualitative objectives that vary from year to year.
-Qualitative/non-financial objectives are recommended annually by the Chief Executive Officer and approved by the Compensation Committee and the Board.
-As further detailed under Increased Weight on Financial Performance in Determining Annual Incentive on page 30, the weight on qualitative objectives was reduced in 2012 to align with the Compensation Committee s goal of 25%-30% weight on qualitative objectives placing greater emphasis on quantitative performance measures.
-In 2012, the Compensation Committee considered numerous qualitative personal objectives, none of which covered all of our NEOs.
+Personal Objectives combined), placing greater emphasis on quantitative performance measures.
+In 2013, the Compensation Committee considered numerous qualitative personal objectives, none of which covered all of our NEOs.
 For each NEO, the Compensation Committee considered all of the objectives that specifically applied to the NEO and reached a subjective view as to how well the NEO had achieved his personal objectives.
 Personal objectives cover many areas, including operational efficiency, effective capital management, maintaining good relationships with clients and success of significant projects.
-The Compensation Committee determined that each NEO successfully achieved his personal objectives for the 2012 performance year, resulting in a payout of between 150% and 175% of target for the Business Unit/Personal Objectives metric for each NEO.
+The Compensation Committee determined that each NEO successfully achieved their personal objectives for the 2013 performance year, resulting in a payout of between 150% and 170% of target for Personal Objectives metric for each NEO.

-Equity Awards
+(3) Equity Awards

 Equity awards provide at risk compensation which has a long-term focus and are subject to both performance and time-based vesting mechanisms.
-Equity award objectives are to align the long-term interests of NEOs and shareholders, reflect long-term performance goals and act as a talent retention vehicle.
+Equity awards are intended to: (i) align the long-term interests of NEOs and shareholders; (ii) reflect long-term performance goals; and (iii) act as a talent retention vehicle.